-In the special case of Hamiltonian Poisson and quasi-Poisson manifolds, the reduction of Example \ref{orbitred} specializes to reduction along group orbits.
+In the special case of Hamiltonian Poisson and quasi-Poisson manifolds, Example \ref{orbitred} specializes to the usual Hamiltonian reduction along group orbits.

 \begin{example} (Marsden--Weinstein reduction along a coadjoint orbit.)
-Let $\g$ be a Lie algebra and let $\mathcal{O}$ be a coadjoint orbit in $\g^*$ with Kirillov--Kostant--Souriau symplectic form $\omega$.
+Let $\g$ be a Lie algebra and let $\mathcal{O}$ be a coadjoint orbit in $\g^*$ with symplectic form $\omega$.
 By Example \ref{orbit}, $(\O,\omega)$ is a reduction level of $\g^*$ with stabilizer subalgebroid